-There was a loud BANG! and then a screech of surprise... and a whimper.
-Something seemed to wash over me - I didn’t know what at first - relief, salvation, enlightenment?
+There was a loud BANG! and then a screech of surprise that wasn't mine... and a whimper that maybe was.
+Some invisible force seemed to wash over me - I didn’t know what at first - relief, salvation, enlightenment?
 But then I realized it was just pure magic.
 A spell.
-There was a clattering noise, thudding footsteps, another BANG! and a dying, croaking yelp.
+Followed by a clattering noise, thudding footsteps, another BANG! and a dying, croaking yelp.

 And then, I could hardly believe it: silence.
 Just like that.

-The unfinished spell hung in the air, incomplete.
+The unfinished incantation hung in the air, incomplete.
 My breathing was back.
 I could feel the blood rushing in my body to my head, making me feel dizzy, delirious, awake.

 I was alive.

-"Agatha.
-Agatha."
-I opened my eyes and came face to face with Harry Potter, the saviour of the wizarding world, crouching in front of me with his hand supporting head.
-The laugh lines around his famous green eyes were scrunched together; he was smiling kindly.
-The sword was in his other hand.
+I opened my eyes and came face to face with none other than Harry Potter, the saviour of the wizarding world, crouching in front of me with his hand supporting my head.
+The laugh lines around his famous green eyes were scrunched together; he was smiling gently but sadly.
+The Sword was in his other hand.
 The three Death Eaters were lying, frozen on the floor, bound together by some magical rope.

 I could hardly believe what was happening was real.
 I was certain that, in about two minutes, I would wake up from this very strange nightmare and come back to real life.
-In fact, it was all so overwhelming that I felt like I might hyperventilate.
+In fact, it was all so overwhelming, I felt like I might hyperventilate.

-“It’s okay, Agatha,” Mr. Potter seemed to sense this.
+“It’s okay, Agatha,” Mr. Potter was saying.
 His voice was deep, smooth, so sure of itself.
-“Everything is going to be okay.
+“Everything is going to be alright.
 You’re a very brave girl.”

 And I think that was it, what pushed me over the edge.
-Nevermind that I’d just experienced insurmountable trauma and violence.
+Nevermind that I’d just experienced unspeakable trauma and violence.
 Nevermind that I’d just witnessed the very infrastructure of my society’s government crumple into nothing.
-Nevermind that I’d come an inch away from Death and was promptly yanked back by the Saviour of the World, the Chosen One Himself, the Father of the Boy Who I Frequently Hated and Sometimes Snogged.
+Nevermind that I’d come an inch away from Death and had been promptly yanked back by the Saviour of the World, the Chosen One Himself, the Father of the Boy Who I Frequently Hated and Sometimes Snogged.